OSInside/cloud-builder/_sources/cluster_setup_from_scratch/runner_setup.rst.txt

         CB_BUILD_LIMIT=10

-   **runner count:**
+   **info response type:**
-     The {CB} runner count specifies the number of runners that exists in the cluster.
-This information will be used in services which asks for information from the cb-info service.
+     The way how the `cb-info` service responds can be used to speedup those services which requests information from it.
+     By default the `cb-info` only responds if it has information for the requested package or image and does nothing in any other case.

      Each runner provides an info service.
 On request multiple info services could respond with information about a package/image.
      As the requester doesn't know how many answers completes the record, the default behavior is to wait for a configurable time of silence on the response queue before handing control back to the user and working on the results.

+     If the response type of the `cb-info` service is configured to respond always, even if there is no information about the requested package/image, this gives the requester a chance to count the number of responses and compare it with the number of available runners in the cluster.
+If it's clear there won't be more answers, the requester can stop waiting and this reduces the idle time on the requester side.

-     This can lead to an unneeded amount of waiting time for the user.
-There is also always the risk that the wait time was not long enough to retrieve all answers from the cb-info services in the system.
+     Without the requester's ability to count and compare the answers, there is also the risk that the wait time was not long enough to retrieve all answers from the `cb-info` services in the system.

-     If the information about the number of runners in the cluster is provided, this value will be used to count the number of answers and if that number equals the number of runners it is clear that there can't be more answers which leads the reading code to get back to the user instead of staying blocked waiting for the timeout.

-     If the runner count is configured, it's also required that all cb-info services are configured to respond to any request even if there is no information available for the requested package or image.
+     Thus the recommendation is to configure the `CB_INFO_RESPONSE_TYPE` to respond always and specify the `runner_count` value in the `cb-ctl` setup file :file:`~/.config/cb/cbctl.yml` appropriately.

      .. code:: bash

-        CB_RUNNERS=2
         CB_INFO_RESPONSE_TYPE="--respond-always"

-     The default value of 0 runners indicates there is no knowledge about the amount of runners in the system and that leads to the timeout based behavior as explained above

 6. **Start** `cb-fetch-once` **service**